/blog/bluetooth_low_energy_esp32

 • transmitting small amounts of data without a connection, as a beacon does.

 In legacy advertising, space is very limited.
-Advertising data and scan response can contain up to 31 bytes each.
-This means you need to choose carefully what goes into the payload.
+Advertising data and scan response can contain up to 31 bytes each, including the length and type fields of the AD structures.
+The bytes actually available to the application are therefore fewer than 31 and must be planned carefully.

 Advertising channels